Skip to main content

 June 24, 2024

-As automation capabilities grow, so do the related use cases.
+As automation capabilities grow, so do its use cases.
 It’s not surprising that 80% of executives think automation can be applied to any business decision, according to a Gartner survey.
 But as implementation becomes easier and automation adoption more prevalent, your organization can quickly lose control, with too many automation projects happening in silos.
 Having a strategy and the right automation tools can help prevent you from wasting time and effort on one-off automation projects that fail to deliver end-to-end process efficiency.

 Business process orchestration can help you regain control of your automation efforts.
 These two concepts go together like peanut butter and jelly—they combine human and digital workers, systems, and data to energize your processes and help you provide a smooth and rich experience for your users.